Two weeks is a standard amount of time to visit Taiwan. It’s the bare minimum I recommend for doing a full circuit around the country.

 On this day I am again giving you three different options.
 The first option is to stay put in Kaohsiung and get a better taste of this cool city.

-Start the day by visiting Sanfong Temple, which has a picturesque canopy of red lanterns, then Sanfong Central Street (a traditional dry goods market) behind it.
-Then visit Weiwuying Art Village or go hiking with wild macaques on Monkey Mountain (Shoushan).
+Start the day by visiting Sanfong Temple, which has a picturesque canopy of red lanterns, then Sanfong Central Street (a traditional dry goods market) and Sanmin Market (for traditional foods) nearby.

 Next, take the MRT to Sizihwan and ride a ferry to Cijin Island.
 Explore the island by bicycle and chill on Cijin Beach.